bluehalo/ngx-leaflet/README.md

 Second, you can wrap a large number of layers into a Leaflet layer group, which will reduce the number of layers the plugin actually has to track during diffs.

+### Working with Leaflet Events
+Often, you'll want to make changes based on a map click or other Leaflet interaction.
+As described in [A Note About Change Detection](#a-note-about-change-detection), you'll probably need to ensure change detection happens as expected.
+This is by design and a common thing to deal with when using third party libraries and Angular.

 ## API
 This section includes more detailed documentation of the functionality of the directives included in this library.